Shriram-Vatturkar/airbnb-Price-Prediction/README.md

 # Airbnb Insights: Predictive Booking Analysis
-Tourism is rapidly growing at an uprecedented rate especially after post covid era.
+Tourism is rapidly growing at an unprecedented rate, especially after the COVID era.
 It has undergone significant changes in the past years where the traditional concept of staying in a hotel doesn't entertain tourists anymore.
-Tourists have started exploring more options which allow freedom of travel and comfortable accomodation at a reasonable price.
+Tourists have started exploring more options that allow freedom of travel and comfortable accommodation at a reasonable price.
 Airbnb is a popular online marketplace that connects property owners with travelers who are looking for short-term accommodations.
 It has transformed the way people find and book places to stay while traveling for various purposes, including vacations and business trips.
-It provides a quick and easy access to pasive income for home owners who can't rent out there property for long term but can provide quick accomodations to tourists whenever their property is avaiable.
+It provides quick and easy access to passive income for homeowners who can't rent out their property for the long term but can provide quick accommodations to tourists whenever their property is available.

-Our project aims to help these home owners understand the analytics of this marketplace and make informed decisions to maximize their business profit.
-We are providng the user with useful insights into this market and provide a platform where user will be able to understand the chances of his property being booked based on various factors.
+Our project aims to help these homeowners understand the analytics of this marketplace and make informed decisions to maximize their business profit.
+We are providing the user with useful insights into this market and provide a platform where the user will be able to understand the chances of his property being booked based on various factors.

 ### Dataset Description